-A business is required to register for VAT once the turnover in the previous 12 calendar months (note this is not at the end of an accounting year) exceeds £79,000 (2013/14 threshold) or there are reasonable grounds for believing that your turnover for the next 30 days will exceed £79,000 (2013/14 threshold).
+A business is required to register for VAT once the turnover in the previous 12 calendar months (note this is not at the end of an accounting year) exceeds the threshold for the current year (See our tax information page for threshold) or there are reasonable grounds for believing that your turnover for the next 30 days will exceed the same threshold.

 If you buy a business as a going concern then the above rules will not apply and it is important that you obtain professional assistance.